 This happened to my husband.
 Schiphol, Amsterdam’s airport is famous for travel scams.
 It is the place where if something bad is going to happen on a trip, it is likely to happen here.
 It just has that reputation.
 So whenever you land in Schiphol you are on high alert.
 My husband knew this.
 He arrived in Schiphol on a Hong Kong flight exhausted and longing to check in to his hotel.
 At the reception, he placed his briefcase on the floor for the briefest of instances while he completed the check-in process.
 When he reached down the briefcase was gone!
 The hotel immediately alerted security who ran the security camera tape.
 The tape showed a short, slim man draping his coat on the briefcase before picking it up and stepping outside the hotel through the revolving doors.

 A few days later the Amsterdam police advised my husband that some contents of the briefcase were found in a dumpster and they were returned…no valuables though.
 The thief was never caught.
 These types of tourist scams in Europe and elsewhere are very common around hotels.

 PARIS.
 The Lost Motorist.

-In a very nice part of Paris a motorist stopped us and asked for directions.
-We responded as best we could not knowing the city well.
+In a very nice part of Paris, a motorist stopped us and asked for directions.
+We responded as best we could as we did not know the city well.
 He then started to sing the praises of the leather coats he had in the back seat and asked us to buy them.
 We declined and he began yelling insults at us in about four languages.
 Do these travel scams ever work?!
 Who buys leather coats, on the spot, out of a sleazy guy’s back seat?